pytorch/hub/datvuthanh_hybridnets.md

 ### Citation

-If you find our [paper](https://arxiv.org/abs/2203.09035) and [code](https://github.com/datvuthanh/HybridNets) useful for your research, please consider giving a star :star: and citation :pencil: :
+If you find our [paper](https://arxiv.org/abs/2203.09035) and [code](https://github.com/datvuthanh/HybridNets) useful for your research, please consider giving a star and citation:

 ```BibTeX
 @misc{vu2022hybridnets,